MALTA : TRAVELING ON THE ISLAND

 I warn you : taxis’ drivers tend to drive fast and abruptly.
 If this bothers you, don’t hesitate to politely ask your driver to slow down a bit.

 The main maltese company is White Taxi Service.
+As the name suggests, these taxis are recognizable to their white colour.
 You will find stations in various places, including the airport, Valletta, Sliema or St Julian’s.

 If you are staying at the hotel, the shuttle company Malta Transfer will drive you there : competitive prices and plenty of room for your luggage.